-Effect:

-The agreement in the arbitration award and the SEBAC agreements have not been formally adopted in the General Statutes and the impact of each award is not readily available for review.
+- Effect: The agreements in the arbitration award and the SEBAC agreements have not been formally adopted in the General Statutes and the impact of each award is not readily available for review.
 The General Statutes and its history remain incomplete without these timely updates or references.
 The internal control structure of the system continues to be weakened by the fragmentation of the Pension Agreement.
 In order to ascertain if a provision is superseded, all of the subsequent documents must be examined.
-The Retirement Commission's responsibility for the proper administration of the retirement system and to act in accordance with the provisions of the General Statutes and applicable collective bargaining agreements becomes more difficult to maintain with each modification to the Pension Agreement that has not been codified.
+The Retirement Commission's responsibility for the proper administration of the retirement system and to act in accordance with the provisions of the General Statutes and applicable collective bargaining agreements becomes more difficult to maintain with each modification to the Pension Agreement that has not been codified. - Cause: There were inconsistencies within the agreements and only a verbal agreement between the Office of Policy and Management and SEBAC providing for an independent review of the proposed language.

-Cause:

-As noted in the OPM audit report, there were inconsistencies within the agreements and only a verbal agreement providing for an independent review of the proposed language.
 OPM's and SEBAC's attempt to get the Retirement and Benefit Services Division actively involved in the codification process was without authority.
-It is our understanding that no review has been completed since the last SEBAC agreement was signed on February 4, 1997.

-Recommendation: The State Comptroller, through the Retirement Commission and its Retirement and Benefit Services Division, should establish a formal process to complete the codification of all SEBAC agreements, arbitration awards and any administrative actions of the Retirement Commission.
-(See Recommendation 1.)
+It is our understanding that no review has been completed since the last SEBAC agreement was signed on February 4, 1997. - Recommendation: The State Comptroller, through the Retirement Commission and its Retirement and Benefit Services Division, should establish a formal process to complete the codification of all SEBAC agreements, arbitration awards and any administrative actions of the Retirement Commission.
+(See Recommendation 1.) - Agency Response: "The Retirement and Benefit Services Division has been working with Commission members and consultants for the past two months to come up with a solution for the Codification of Administrative Amendments to the State Employees' Retirement System, and the Codification of Pension Agreement Changes to the State Employees' Retirement System.
+The Division will submit a proposal to the Retirement Commission on September 23rd of 2004 to utilize an existing consulting contract along with staff assignments to accomplish the codification.
+Our goal will be to accomplish the codification by July 1, 2005."